mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework.md

 <!-- in the Fifth Dimension, a formative intervention drawing on broader sociocultural concepts -->

 The work of Michael Cole and colleagues at the Laboratory of Comparative Human Cognition (LCHC), in particular the previously mentioned after-school intervention Fifth Dimension (5D) [@cole_mind_1997], provides useful concepts related to the development and analysis of culture through joint activity [@valsiner_cultural-historical_2007] which are explored in this section.
 Cole's approach in this area  The programme emphasised sustainability, mutuality, and a utopian ideal of creating a new activity system, insulated from some of the more debilitating aspects of mainstream schooling and broader societal forces [@blunden_formative_2023].
-The following theoretical concepts, beneficial to this thesis, have been developed or utilised by various researchers associated with LCHC: mutual appropriation, third spaces, idiocultures, funds of knowledge, and communities of learners.
+The following theoretical concepts, beneficial to this thesis, have been developed or utilised by various researchers associated with LCHC: design based approaches, mutual appropriation, third spaces, idiocultures, funds of knowledge, and communities of learners.

 <!-- Here describing the  approach to culture as hybrid of American anthropological approaches and those of USSR researchers. -->

 Turning first to mutual appropriation, the concept has been utilised by Cole to explain and explore the development of the practicalities and structure of the research programme The setting of 5D interventions predominantly consisted of after-school clubs run by community partners, guided by university researchers and supported by undergraduate student volunteers.
 The main activities were playful tasks aimed at providing fun, along with additional objectives of building literacy.
 Cole noted that for an activity to be sustainable, the goals of researchers, student volunteers, funders, and local partners needed, as much as possible, to align [@cole_fifth_2006].
 To achieve this, Cole and colleagues describe a mutual process of adaptation in joint activities between institutions, which not only reforms activities to make them suitable for ongoing partnership but also leaves a historical trace of evolving activities that serve as a valuable basis for cultural analysis [@downing-wilson_design_2011].
 A key distinction between the 5D approach and that of Change Laboratories is that, in the early stages of the 5D intervention, activity goals are not fully formed and are still in a state of evolution.
 I will return to this point later in this chapter.